 'Psychology Mental Health and Distress, edited by John Cromby, Dave Harper and Paula Reavey. … Why, as psychologists do we still attribute distressing or confusing thoughts and feelings to mysterious "mental illnesses" rather than trying to understand them psychologically?'
 Anne Cooke, December 2017

 Note that not all 'One on One' participants answer the 'One book / journal article' question, but they still have plenty of interest to say!
-Why not discover Michael Eysenck, Paul Stern, Jay Belsky, Clive Fletcher, Adrian Furnham, Roger Ingham, Richard Freeman, Pat Lindley, Chris Cullen, Maryon Tysoe, Michael J. Proulx, Fehmidah Munir, Stephen J. Ceci, Tom Dickins, Peter Venables, Sue Llewelyn, Willem Kuyken, Marcus Munafo, Kitrina Douglas, Susan Hallam and Til Wykes, Paul Dolan, Maureen McIntosh, Daisy Best, Martin Seager and Nicola Gale.
+Why not discover Michael Eysenck, Paul Stern, Jay Belsky, Clive Fletcher, Adrian Furnham, Roger Ingham, Richard Freeman, Pat Lindley, Chris Cullen, Maryon Tysoe, Michael J. Proulx, Fehmidah Munir, Stephen J. Ceci, Tom Dickins, Peter Venables, Sue Llewelyn, Willem Kuyken, Marcus Munafo, Kitrina Douglas, Susan Hallam and Til Wykes, Paul Dolan, Maureen McIntosh, Daisy Best, Martin Seager, Nicola Gale and Rumina Taylor.

 We have now met over 100 psychologists for 'One on One', but who have we missed?
 E-mail the editor on [email protected] or tweet your suggestions @psychmag.

 You can also browse our 'Meets' section for all our more in-depth interviews, and 'Careers' pieces.